Ablative CO2 Laser: Treatment, Recovery & Results

 Ablative CO2 Laser for Acne Scars

-Some patients with complex acne scarring benefit from a combination approach — using surgical techniques such as subcision or punch excision to release tethered scars before performing fully ablative CO2 laser resurfacing to smooth the overall skin surface.
+Some patients with complex acne scarring benefit from a combination approach.
+Surgical techniques such as subcision, where a needle is inserted under the skin to release the fibrous bands causing tethered scars, or punch excision, where a small surgical punch removes individual deep scars before closure, may be performed before fully ablative CO2 laser resurfacing to smooth the overall skin surface

 During a consultation, the practitioner will assess the depth, type and distribution of scarring to determine whether fully ablative CO2 laser is the most appropriate option, or whether fractional CO2 laser or a combination approach would produce better results for your specific scarring pattern.